Catherine the Great: Orlov

-Grigory Orlov, the grandson of a rebel in the Streltsy Uprising (1698) against Peter the Great, distinguished himself in the Battle of Zorndorf (25 August 1758), receiving three wounds.
+Grigory Orlov, the grandson of a rebel in the Streltsy uprising (1698) against Peter the Great, distinguished himself in the Battle of Zorndorf (25 August 1758), receiving three wounds.
 He represented an opposite to Peter's pro-Prussian sentiment, with which Catherine disagreed.
-By 1759, he and Catherine had become lovers; no one told Catherine's husband, the Grand Duke Peter.
+By 1759, he and Catherine had become lovers; no one told Catherine's husband, Peter.
 Catherine saw Orlov as very useful, and he became instrumental in the 28 June 1762 coup d'état against her husband, but she preferred to remain the dowager empress of Russia rather than marrying anyone.

-Grigory Orlov and his other three brothers found themselves rewarded with titles, money, swords, and other gifts, but Catherine did not marry Grigory, who proved inept at politics and useless when asked for advice.
+Orlov and his other three brothers found themselves rewarded with titles, money, swords, and other gifts, but Catherine did not marry Grigory, who proved inept at politics and useless when asked for advice.
 He received a palace in Saint Petersburg when Catherine became empress.

 Orlov died in 1783.
 Their son, Aleksey Grygoriovich Bobrinsky (1762–1813), had one daughter, Maria Alexeyeva Bobrinsky (Bobrinskaya) (1798–1835), who married in 1819 the 34-year-old Prince Nikolai Sergeevich Gagarin (London, England, 1784–1842) who took part in the Battle of Borodino (7 September 1812) against Napoleon, and later served as ambassador in Turin, the capital of the Kingdom of Sardinia.

 Potemkin

 Grigory Potemkin was involved in the palace coup of 1762.
 In 1772, Catherine's close friends informed her of Orlov's affairs with other women, and she dismissed him.
-By the winter of 1773, the Pugachev revolt had started to threaten.
-Catherine's son Paul had started gaining support; both of these trends threatened her power.
-She called Potemkin for help – mostly military – and he became devoted to her.
+By the winter of 1773, Pugachev's Rebellion was starting to take root and Catherine's son Paul had started gaining support; both of these trends threatened her power.
+She called Potemkin for help—mostly military—and he became devoted to her.

 In 1772, Catherine wrote to Potemkin.
 Days earlier, she had found out about an uprising in the Volga region.
 She appointed General Aleksandr Bibikov to put down the uprising, but she needed Potemkin's advice on military strategy.
 Potemkin quickly gained positions and awards.
 Russian poets wrote about his virtues, the court praised him, foreign ambassadors fought for his favour, and his family moved into the palace.
 He later became the de facto absolute ruler of New Russia, governing its colonisation.

 In 1780, Emperor Joseph II, the son of Holy Roman Empress Maria Theresa, toyed with the idea of determining whether or not to enter an alliance with Russia, and asked to meet Catherine.
 Potemkin had the task of briefing him and travelling with him to Saint Petersburg.
 Potemkin also convinced Catherine to expand the universities in Russia to increase the number of scientists.

 Catherine was worried that Potemkin's poor health would delay his important work in colonising and developing the south as he had planned.
 He died at the age of 52 in 1791.